EleCannonic/Algorithm/Principal_Components_Analysis/PCA_Description.md

 of $V$ are the directions in the **eigen-space**, which is our desired space.
 So the principal components are obviously included in $V$, instead of $U$.

 Let's use a specific example to illustrate it more clear.
-Consider date matrix
+Consider data matrix

 $$
 X = \begin{pmatrix}